Squirrel Games

-"Squirrel Games" is the seventeenth season premiere of American reality competition television series RuPaul's Drag Race, and the 224th episode overall.
-The episode first aired in the United States through cable network MTV on January 3, 2025.
-It was followed by an episode of the companion series RuPaul's Drag Race: Untucked.
+"Squirrel Games" is the seventeenth-season premiere of the American reality competition television series RuPaul's Drag Race, and the 224th episode overall.
+The episode first aired on the cable network MTV on January 3, 2025.
+It tasks the contestants to perform in a talent show, after which the remaining contestants ranked their opponents.
+An episode was then followed from its companion series RuPaul's Drag Race: Untucked.

-The episode featured the selected contestants in a talent show; afterwards the remaining contestants ranked their competitors.
-Katy Perry served as a guest judge, alongside regular panelists RuPaul, Michelle Visage, and Carson Kressley.
-Suzie Toot won the main challenge, after placing in the top two and winning a lip-sync contest against Jewels Sparkles to "Woman's World" (2024) by Katy Perry.
+American singer Katy Perry appears as the guest judge, alongside with the regular panelists RuPaul, Michelle Visage, and Carson Kressley.
+Suzie Toot wins the main challenge after placing in the top two and competing against Jewels Sparkles in a lip-sync contest to Perry's song "Woman's World" (2024).

-According to Nielsen Media Research (NMR), nearly 671,000 household viewers saw the episode and it gained a 0.24 ratings share among adults aged 18–49.
-"Squirrel Games" received positive reviews from critics who praised its parody act of South Korean dystopian survival series Squid Game (2021–2025).
-The episode soon earned two nominations for Outstanding Directing for a Reality Program and Picture Editing for a Structured Reality or Competition Program categories at the 77th Primetime Creative Arts Emmy Awards.
+According to Nielsen Media Research (NMR), nearly 671,000 household viewers saw the episode, which gained a 0.24 ratings share among adults aged 18–49.
+"Squirrel Games" received positive reviews from critics, who praised its act parodying the South Korean, dystopian, survival series Squid Game (2021–2025).
+It ultimately earned nominations for Outstanding Directing for a Reality Program and Picture Editing for a Structured Reality or Competition Program categories at the 77th Primetime Creative Arts Emmy Awards.